 We always welcome motivated students with a strong interest in horticulture and lab analysis.
 They will have the opportunity to learn about orchard management, cultivar evaluation, fruit quality.
 Students are expected to commit for at least several months and full participate in field and laboratory activities.

-Washington State University seeks a full-time Research Assistant at the WSU Tree Fruit Research and Extension Center in Wenatchee, WA.
-This position will support the research activities in physiology and pomology (apple and pear) in tree crops in Washington.
+This position as Agricultural Research Technologist (2) at WSU-TFREC (WSU, Wenatchee, WA) will support the research activities in physiology and pomology (apple and pear) in tree crops in Washington.

 WSU is an EO/AA educator and employer.

 Washington State is known for its iconic apple and is recognized globally as the world’s premier tree fruit production region, with more than 230,000 acres of tree fruits (180,000 apple) statewide and more than $6 billion of annual economic impact.
 More than a third of apple and cherry production is exported annually.